ministryofjustice/opg-use-an-lpa/service-front/app/README.md

 ## Translation Implementation

+To edit the Welsh we can open messages.po in poedit, and do `Translate->Update from POT` from messages.pot .
+Edit any new or edited translations, then save the file.

 At the moment the file that we get back from translation (a `.po` file) has some incorrect syntax in that breaks our html output.
 Essentially the poedit software tries to be helpful and replaces all instances of " with the more linguistically correct “ and ”.
+This is unwanted within html tags.
 You'll need to reset those before moving onto the next step

 You may use a substitution like:
 ```
 s/“|”/\\"/
 ```

+but do not use the above globally, as this could wrongly replace legitimate quotes that aren't within html tags

 Or do a find replace in the editor of your choice.

-Once the new `messages.po` file has been created you need to create the matching compile `.mo` file.
+Once the new `messages.po` file has been created you need to re-create the matching compile `.mo` file.
 This is done with the gettext tooling (which you may need to install).

 ```shell script